Security And Trust

 Make protection a reviewed release step, not an opaque black box

 Operational clarity is what makes a release reviewable.
-Teams can document presets, validate builds before protection, preserve public names intentionally, and keep release metadata with the artifacts they ship.
+Teams can document settings, validate output before release, preserve public names intentionally, and keep review notes with the protected files they ship.

 Preflight checks